OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 2. Click the _Add Certificate_ button.
 3. Choose **Apple Push Notification service SSL (Sandbox & Production)** under _Services_ and click continue.
 4. Select the _App ID_ to associate the certificate with and click _Continue_.
-5. Upload the certificate request file that was created when you requested a certificate and click continue.
+5. Upload the certificate request file.
 6. Click the _Download_ button to get a local copy of `aps.cer`.

 #### 5 - Create a private key